-In addition to these flexible loan options, the benefits of FHA Loans include:
+In addition to a wide variety of loan options, benefits of FHA Loans include:

-When you take out an FHA Loan, though it is backed by the federal government, you’re not actually borrowing from the government.
+Although FHA Loans are backed by the federal government, you’re not actually borrowing from the government.
 Instead, you’ll work with a private, FHA-approved lender.